teragrid/dgrid/docs/getting-started.rst

 In a live blockchain, transactions collect in memory before they are committed into blocks.
-To avoid wasting resources on invalid transactions, ABCI provides the ``CheckTx`` message, which application developers can use to accept or reject transactions, before they are stored in memory or gossipped to other peers.
+To avoid wasting resources on invalid transactions, asura provides the ``CheckTx`` message, which application developers can use to accept or reject transactions, before they are stored in memory or gossipped to other peers.